lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 There was a lot of discussion philosophically about what accidents meant and how they happened.
 This goes back all the way to 1900 or before.
 And people were talking about causes versus reasons and other kinds of theoretical ideas like this, but that was mostly in the form of philosophy.
 And wasn't really attached to any kind of empirical study.

 What happened at Three Mile Island was an accident that had actually happened before, which is one of the reasons why it was so distressing to people.
 Three Mile Island is actually an Island in Pennsylvania, in which there were two plants that were located together .
-On one side was a plant that had been up and running for a while called &quot;Three Mile Island, Unit One&quot;.
-And then there was a plant that had a power generator that had just started up about a few months earlier called &quot;Three Mile Island, Number Two&quot;.
-At the time of the accident, &quot;Three Mile Island, Number One&quot; was not running, it was down for refueling.
-And so the only plant that was really active was this &quot;Three Mile Island, Number Two&quot;.
+On one side was a plant that had been up and running for a while called "Three Mile Island, Unit One".
+And then there was a plant that had a power generator that had just started up about a few months earlier called "Three Mile Island, Number Two".
+At the time of the accident, "Three Mile Island, Number One" was not running, it was down for refueling.
+And so the only plant that was really active was this "Three Mile Island, Number Two".

-And as you can tell from the Wikipedia story, what happened in &quot;Three Mile Island, Number Two&quot; was this long series of events that didn't seem to be causally related in the sense that one event didn't trigger another event directly, but they were functionally related because various systems in the power plant activated in response to these failures and generated the difficulty.
+And as you can tell from the Wikipedia story, what happened in "Three Mile Island, Number Two" was this long series of events that didn't seem to be causally related in the sense that one event didn't trigger another event directly, but they were functionally related because various systems in the power plant activated in response to these failures and generated the difficulty.

 What was happening was, in the non-nuclear portion of the plant, there was a device which was supposed to essentially purify the water that...
 I'm sorry, let me draw this differently.... there's a device, it was supposed to purify the water that came from the turbines after the steam had been used, the heat energy and the steam had been used, but came from the turbines that purified the water.